gwen001/shotTheWorld/README.md

 Test:
 ```
-674 ip tested in 2mn23 with 15 threads
+674 ip screenshoted in 2mn23 with 15 threads
 ```